Twist and Shout: Chaka Demus & Pliers version

 Jamaican reggae duo Chaka Demus & Pliers, collaborating with Jack Radics and Taxi Gang, recorded "Twist and Shout" for their fourth album, Tease Me (1993).
-It was released as single on December 6, 1993, and topped the UK Singles Chart for two weeks in January 1994.
-It was also a top-10 hit in Ireland (No. 9), Flanders (No. 7), the Netherlands (No. 6), Denmark (No. 4), and New Zealand (No. 2).
+It was released as single on December 6, 1993, by Mango and Island Records, and topped the UK Singles Chart for two weeks in January 1994.
+The song was also a top-10 hit in Ireland (No. 9), Flanders (No. 7), the Netherlands (No. 6), Denmark (No. 4), and New Zealand (No. 2).
+It was nominated in the category for Tune of the Year at the International Dance Awards 1995.

 Critical reception

-Rick Anderson from AllMusic felt the song is "a fun novelty".
-Larry Flick from Billboard wrote, "Who'da thunk this Beatles evergreen would become viable fodder for a reggae reconstruction?
+Rick Anderson from AllMusic named the song "a fun novelty".
+Larry Flick from Billboard magazine wrote, "Who'da thunk this Beatles evergreen would become viable fodder for a reggae reconstruction?
 It has, and it works far better than you might imagine."
 He added, "With assistance from Jack Radis and Taxi Gang, Chaka Demus & Pliers playfully skip around a fast and jaunty island groove, darting in and out of familiar lyrics with bits of chatter and toasting.
 Visionary programmers will find this will flow over playlists like a fresh, cool breeze."
 Troy J. Augusto from Cash Box declared it as an "infectious cut", that "add peppy new island life to this classic made famous, of course, by The Beatles."